CHUGGING THROUGH THE PAST

 And each curve gives us a chance to admire the engine.
 A 1925 "K-36" class 2-8-2 locomotive, it steams along just as if the century of airplanes and space travel still lay far in the future.

 Taking tickets, amiable conductor Ben Barker provides a little history.
-Despite its current cachet, he says, this train did not seem bound for glory.
+Despite its current cachet, he says, this train did not always seem bound for glory.

 Canyons were steep, trees thick, avalanches a constant threat.
 But there was silver in them thar’ hills.
 Getting the ore to Durango took three days by mule.
 Until. . .